workd91/Real-World-Projects/README.md

 6. Engineering A Network - Mathematical Modelling, Networks To Use, Loss Function, Hyperparameter etc.
 7. Data Evaluation - Metrics
 8. Out Of Distribution Data
 9. Edge Case Analysis

-10.Model Production
+10. Model Production

-11.Performance Evaluation In Real World - Testing In Diverse Variance In The Real World And Setting Benchmarks
+11. Performance Evaluation In Real World - Testing In Diverse Variance In The Real World And Setting Benchmarks

-12.What Business Value Does The Solution Provide?
+12. What Business Value Does The Solution Provide?

 Each part of the problem can itself be a task that businesses are after.
-I will share as much resource of information to make the path to solution easier but it's a hard task.
+I will share as much resource of information to make the path to the solution easier but it's a hard task.
 This will differentiate your skillset.

 Here are some of the resources to get your started